Sir John Lees, 1st Baronet: Career

 Lees served with distinction in an administrative capacity in the British Army in Germany under the command of the Marquis of Granby during the Seven Years' War.
 He was employed in 1767 as a secretary by The Marquess Townshend when the latter was appointed Lord Lieutenant of Ireland and continued in the same post for his successor, the first Earl Harcourt.

 In 1774 he was appointed Secretary of the Post Office in Ireland for the first time which was hardly more than a sinecure by paying John Walcot, his predecessor an annuity and paying £812 to Walcot's predecessor, Barham.
 That position only lasted until 1781 when he was promoted to under-secretary of the War Department in Ireland.
+In October 1780 he accepted the post of Usher of the Black Rod in the Irish House of Lords, but had relinquished it by the time the Lords next met in October 1781.

 Lees second tenure as secretary to the Irish Post Office was officially made in 1784 and lasted until his death in 1811.
 Between him and his fourth son Edward Smith, who at the age of 18, by a patent dated 23 March 1801, was jointly appointed with his father as Secretary of the Irish Post Office, they essentially administered the Irish post office for almost 50 years.
 Father and son were rather enterprising in their post office work, such as encouraging improvements to the post roads and a better Penny Post system, opening new letter offices, they organised more frequent postal deliveries, and introduced mail coaches on all the main roads in Ireland.
 Lees also developed the mail boat system by starting an express service over the Irish Sea that his friends supplemented by using the service.

 Their control was mainly due to the system whereby they were accountable only to the joint Postmasters General of Ireland, who being nobles were infrequently involved in the day-to-day running of the organisation.
 They were seldom seen together and a single signatures was required for any authorisation, unlike the signature of both Postmasters General in London.

 Despite the improvements made, there was much fraud and corruption within the post office.
 While Lees salary of £432 was supplemented by £1,500 by the distribution of newspapers and appointments.

-From 1780 to 1781 he held the post of Black Rod in Ireland in the Irish House of Commons.

 In 1788 he was elected a member of the Dublin Society proposed by Sir William Newcomen and Lodge Morres.
 He was a Protestant conservative and an ally of Speaker Foster's in demanding severe punishments during the 1798 rebellion.

 On 30 September 1800 Lees was presented with his freedom of the city of Cork in a silver box.

 His son, Edward Smith Lees, solely held the position in his own right upon his father's death until he was transferred to the same position in Edinburgh, following investigations and reports into fraud and mismanagement in Ireland.